 In order to support the global data discoverability and accessibility requirements, some new concepts previously not covered by any other data model have to be introduced.
 This section describes those, which are: the data product type, a classification of the various levels of calibration and processing applied to the data, the file content and format enriched and extended from the concept described in the SSA protocol (Tody & Dolensky, 2008).
-In addition, a clarification of how the terms Observation and Data Product are used in the ObsTAP context is provided.
+In addition, a clarification of how the terms Observation and Data Product are used in the ObsTAP context is provided as well as a discussion for composed products.